wbmoeller/zorkplayer/README.md

     - getch
   - Note: I'm on a mac, so I installed these in a virtual environment.
 Don't forget to run "source .venv/bin/activate" to get it back
 3. make a copy of ./configs/example_config.py to ./configs/config_<game>.py and add the key for your APIs. gemini was easy to set up [here](https://aistudio.google.com/)
+4. you can `tail -f ai_suggestions.log` while the game is running to see how gemini comes up with it's actions. sometimes the explanations are priceless :-)

 ## Todo
 - I get a timeout with pexpect every time. haven't dug in yet